TritonDataCenter/rfd/rfd/0090/README.md

 # CPU Caps vs. CPU Shares

 In addition to CPU caps, we have CPU shares.
-This document is mostly focussed on caps, but it's worth briefly discussing shares, since when a system has no caps and multiple zones are competing for CPU the only component of Triton instance packages that will mediate their interaction here would be the CPU shares.
+This document is mostly focused on caps, but it's worth briefly discussing shares, since when a system has no caps and multiple zones are competing for CPU the only component of Triton instance packages that will mediate their interaction here would be the CPU shares.
 The